rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

                  ||  Blue         --------||
                  ===========================

-Those of you who are ahead of the class are wondering why this isn't necessary if the cable is to be plugged into a hub or switch.
+You might be wondering why this isn't necessary if the cable is plugged into a hub or switch.
 The reason is that certain pairs of wire are for sending data and others are for receiving data.
 A hub or switch has these reversed.
 Here's a standard cable for a 10/100Mb ethernet connection with the pairs marked according to whether they are to transmit or receive data.
 (100Mb Ethernet only uses two wire pairs.
 Gigabit Ethernet uses all 4.)
 Each pair has a positive cable and a ground cable.

             NIC                  Hub or Switch
     ===================       =================